 Often times the initial decisions we make have long-standing effects on our environment and can result in unforeseen consequences.
-One of the first decisions we make within the Google Ecosystem is how to logically layout the OU Structure within G Suite.
+One of the first decisions we make within the Google ecosystem is how to logically layout the OU Structure within Google Workspace.

 Regardless of how your OU Structure got the way it is, often we find that there is a need to change this structure.
-Amplified IT recommends an OU Structure for optimal management of G Suite that has a main division off the root of Staff and Students since this is where the majority of settings and service differences will be made.
-From there, dividing each into the widest next level decision for each category, (like School Level, School Name, Grade, etc) and so on until you are at your User’s container.
+Amplified IT recommends an OU Structure for optimal management of Google Workspace that has a main division off the root of staff and students since this is where the majority of settings and service differences will be made.
+From there, dividing each into the widest next level decision for each category, (like school level, school name, grade, etc.) and so on until you are at your user’s container.
 Below is an example of this recommended structure.

 Just as when initially configuring your OU Structure, consideration needs to be given to the effect of changing your OU structure.
 What will happen when you move an Org Unit out of the current location to a new location?
 Would simply moving things around give the desired results?
 Not necessarily.
 If previously you had a structure where local settings were applied to each building’s student OU those locally applied settings will remain in effect.
 If all settings were previously inherited from a parent OU, none of the prior settings would necessarily be carried over.

 Knowing where settings are locally applied and how inheritance is working is an important step in the planning process if the desired result is that all current settings are carried over.
 For those wanting to have a snapshot, Amplified IT’s support team can assist in generating a report of most Locally applied settings and services for support customers.

 If you have automation that is handling the creation and deletion of the OU Structure, ensure that that the deletion of Org Units is paused before you make any changes to your Google Workspace OU structure.
 If you do not you may lose not only your new structure but all the configured settings.